 FED-UP villagers in Avebury have had enough of tourists getting caught short at the World Heritage site and are demanding the National Trust keep its toilets open for longer to stop the problem.

-Reports of people urinating and defecating near to the Neolithic and Bronze Age monuments, which date back more than 5,000 years, have increased, with villagers blaming the charity for not keeping its toilets open past 4pm.
+Reports of people urinating and defecating near to the Neolithic and Bronze Age monuments, which date back more than 5,000 years, have increased, with villagers blaming the charity for not keeping its toilets open past 4pm during the winter months.

-Avebury Parish Council, Marlborough Area Board and local benefactors have pledged £3,000 to help set up a partnership scheme with the National Trust to keep the toilets at the museum and the Farmyard, both just off the High Street, open for longer than just 10am to 4pm every day.
+Avebury Parish Council, Marlborough Area Board and local benefactors have pledged £3,000 to help set up a partnership scheme with the National Trust to keep the toilets at the museum and the Farmyard, both just off the High Street, open for longer than just 10am to 4pm in winter and 6pm in summer.

 They also want the toilets at the coach house, in High Street, opened.